SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Single-step diffusion decoder method

 \subsection{Shared encoders}

 As our focus is on the decoder design, we use the standard KL-regularized convolutional design from~\citet{sd1_Rombach_2022_CVPR} for the encoder.
-We refer to encoders by their patch size $f$ (controlling spatial downsampling), and output channel dimension $c$.
-Unless specified otherwise, we use the f8c4 encoder (compressing patches of size $8\!\times\!8$ into $4$-channels) in our experiments.
+We refer to encoders by their patch size $f$ controlling the spatial downsampling, and output channel dimension $c$.
+Unless specified otherwise, we use the f8c4 encoder in our experiments --- compressing RGB image patches of size $8\!\times\!8$ into $4$ channels, achieving a compression factor of $8\times 8\times 3 /4 = 48$.

 \mypar{Shared encoder} Previous works exploring diffusion autoencoders train a specific encoder with each decoder.
-While this allows to reach optimal results, it creates a distinct latent space associated with each encoder.
+While in principle this allows to reach optimal results, it creates a distinct latent space associated with each encoder.
 In particular, this requires training a separate generative diffusion model associated with each model.
 Despite the encoder performance being dependent on the image resolution, we find that we can train a near-optimal multi-resolution encoder with a simple procedure.
-We train an encoder together with a \Ssdd{}-M decoder, benefiting from the multi-scale data augmentation, learning to encode features at different resolutions.
+We train an encoder together with a \Ssdd{}-M decoder, benefiting from multi-scale data augmentation, learning to encode features at different resolutions.
 We then freeze this encoder and use it to train decoders with a different number of parameters.
 Unless specified otherwise, our decoders all rely on a single shared encoder for each combination of downsampling factor ($f$) and channel count ($c$).